intel/tools/api/README.md

   `--docker-image`: Docker image tag from above step (`quantization:latest`).
   `--in_graph`: Path to your pre-trained model file, which will be mounted inside the container at `/workspace/pretrained_model`.
   `--out_graph`: When working in the container, all outputs should be saved to `/workspace/output`, so that results are written back to the local machine.
+  `--debug`:Mount the volume and lauch the docker environment to Bash shell environment for debug purpose.
   `--model_name` and `--models_zoo` are the specific parameters for Model Zoo for Intel® Architecture.
 If user only want to launch the quantization environment in docker and execute own defined models with `--debug` parameter, both can be skipped.

+* Take the ResNet50 of Model Zoo as an example.

   ```bash
   $ cd ~/quantization/api